Trovemaster/TROVE/docs/source/refinement.rst

  - ``fit_scale`` is the parameter used to scale down the Newton-Raphson increment by this factor. ``fit_scale 1`` means the full increment is used, while a smaller value should make the slower but more stable.
 It is especially useful when the parameters are strongly correlated and has the potential even to work with over-defined problems.

  - ``thresh_obs-calc`` is the threshold (cm :sup:`-1`) to exclude accidental outliers  from the fit.
 It is a common situation that in the middle of the fit, the state assignment of the calculated energies changes  from the inial description, whether it is the running or the full set of quantum numbers are used, leading to a large residual and thus driving the fit to the wrong direction.
 The most reasonable approach is to exclude such an outlier from the current fit on the fly, let the process finish and then worry about the re-assignment later, before the next fit.
-For an almost converged fit, a typical ``thresh_obs-calc`` value is 2-5 :sup:`-1`.
-For the initial stage, a recommended value is about 10-20 :sup:`-1`.
+For an almost converged fit, a typical ``thresh_obs-calc`` value is 2-5 cm :sup:`-1`.
+For the initial stage, a recommended value is about 10-20 cm :sup:`-1`.